alfaloo/tp/docs/DeveloperGuide.md

 * Step 4.
 The `parse` command in `QueryDoctorAppointmentCommandParser` returns an instance of `QueryDoctorAppointmentCommand`.
 * Step 5.
 The `LogicManager` calls the `execute` method in `QueryDoctorAppointmentCommand`.
 * Step 6.
-The `execute` method in `QueryDoctorAppointmentCommand` executes and calls `updateFilteredAppointmentList` in model to get a filtered list of appointment entries, only those `appointment`(s) that have the associated `doctor`'s `Nric` entries are be displayed.
+The `execute` method in `QueryDoctorAppointmentCommand` executes and calls `updateFilteredAppointmentList` in model with the `AppointmentContainsDoctorPredicate` to get a filtered list of appointment entries with the entered keyword(s), only those `appointment`(s) that have the associated `doctor`'s `Nric` entries are be displayed.
 * Step 7.
 Success message gets printed onto the results display to notify user and the list of matching results is produced.